 It is one of Christianity’s most prominent images — the many grand and dramatic depictions of a powerful soldier upon a majestic stallion slaying a hideous devilish beast give testimony to a visual theme that will perhaps forever inspire artists.

-This unframed pair of artworks arrives in clear protective sleeves with a certificate of authenticity.
-Dated and signed by the artist on back of each piece.
+This mounted and framed pair of paintings arrives ready to hang with certificate of authenticity and artist statement.
+Dated and signed by the artist on back of piece.

 1 in stock